frejakong/To-Do-RPG/README.md

 ### **To-do List**

-This function is similar to other to-do apps鈥? users can manage their to-do items.
+This function is similar to other to-do apps' users can manage their to-do items.
 In TO-Do RPG, users can set different categories for different to-do items according to their results.

 ### **Reward Mechanism**